FlawTechOfficial/docusaurus-netlify-cms/community/support.md

 If you wish to contact us through mail then send us an email at [support@flaw.tech](mailto:support@flaw.tech)

 ## News
-For the latest news about Docusaurus, [follow @FlawDotTech on Twitter](https://twitter.com/FlawDotTect) and the [official Flaw Tech blog](https://dev.flaw.tech/blog) on this website.
+For the latest news about Flaw Tech, [follow @FlawDotTech on Twitter](https://twitter.com/FlawDotTect) and the [official Flaw Tech blog](https://dev.flaw.tech/blog) on this website.